AnaRemedios/AnaRemedios/README.md

 ###

-<h2 align="left">👩‍💻 I’m a passionate Software Engineer and UX/UI Designer with expertise in both front-end and back-end development.
+<h2 align="left" style="font-family: 'Times New Roman', serif;">👩‍💻 I’m a passionate Software Engineer and UX/UI Designer with expertise in both front-end and back-end development.
 I love building intuitive and efficient applications using JavaScript, React, Node.js, and more.
 Always exploring new technologies to enhance user experiences.
 Let’s create something amazing together! 🚀</h2>

 ###